 Before installing, we need to understand new offerings –

 #.
-Google Print Driver – Install this if you want to add Google Cloud Printer in your Windows printers list.
+Google Print Driver – Install this if you want to add Google Cloud Printer to your Windows printers list.

 Let us do a quick revision for the sake of clarity.

 Install Service if you have a printer and want to connect it to the web.
 The Service will make the printer available on your Google account and will let you share the printer.
-Install driver if you want to don’t have a printer and want to add Google Cloud Print in your printers list.
+Install driver if you want to don’t have a printer and want to add Google Cloud Print to your printer list.

 Installing Google Cloud Service

-The following steps will add your printers to Google Cloud network –
+The following steps will add your printers to the Google Cloud network –

 1) Download Service from here.